dmerejkowsky/docopt-challenge/README.md

 # My solution to the docopt challenge

-OK, it's 50 lines of Python, but here are 3 reasons
-I think `argparse` is better
+OK, it's ~50 lines of Python, but here are a few reason I think `argparse` is still a better choice

 ## Better return value